WCS extended to March 2027 — rates increase April 2026

 5. Grant claimed - Installer claims grant, you pay the remaining balance

-The deadline: Applications close 31 March 2026.
+Key dates: The Infrastructure Grant, Landlord Grants and old OZEV portal close 31 March 2026.
+The WCS continues to 31 March 2027 with higher rates from April.
 Vouchers are valid for 180 days, so if you apply in March, you have until September to install.
-But the funding pot is limited and first-come-first-served.

 Common Questions